tachiyomiorg/website/src/help/faq/README.md

 This command enables general storage access for the app, allowing Tachiyomi to use the old general storage access interface.

 If you are using a Tachiyomi Preview or a fork, replace `eu.kanade.tachiyomi` with the corresponding fork's package name.

+## Shizuku

+### What is Shizuku?
+Tachiyomi can use Shizuku as an alternate way to install and update extensions.
+It accesses system APIs to install directly packages without user input.
+Shizuku requires setup with ADB or root privileges.
+Read more about it [here](https://shizuku.rikka.app/introduction/).

+### Do I need Shizuku?
+No, only use Shizuku if you want to avoid being prompted during extension installations.

+### How do I set Shizuku up?
+To learn how to set Shizuku up, go [here](https://shizuku.rikka.app/guide/setup/).
+Once you have set it up, enable it in Tachiyomi by going to **More** → **Settings** → **Advanced** → **Installer**.

+### What is the difference between the installers?
+* **Legacy**: fallback method installer if the standard PackageInstaller has issues.
+This is the default for MIUI.
+* **PackageInstaller**: The default installer.
+This has more features depending on the Android version, such as skipping user prompts on Android 12 when updating extensions.
+* **Shizuku**: See above.